Frequently Asked Questions

 How long does treatment take?

 This depends on the severity of the problem and the treatment objectives.
-Treatment with functional appliances are usually for 6-9 months, tooth aligners (like Invisalign) can take anywhere from 6 months to 2 years, while traditional braces are anywhere between 12-24 months.
+Treatment with functional appliances are usually for 6-9 months, tooth aligners can take anywhere from 6 months to 2 years, while traditional braces are anywhere between 12-24 months.

 How much does it cost?